Executive Director

 Gabriel TriegerTreasurer

-Gabriel Trieger is the Director of Development, Major Gifts at The Christ Hospital Foundation, where he helps drive philanthropic investments that advance clinical excellence, enhance patient and family experiences, and ensure accessible, high-quality care for the Greater Cincinnati community.
+Gabriel Trieger is the Executive Director, Major Gifts at The Christ Hospital Foundation, where he helps drive philanthropic investments that advance clinical excellence, enhance patient and family experiences, and ensure accessible, high-quality care for the Greater Cincinnati community.

 A dedicated nonprofit professional, Gabe began his career at the University of Miami—not to be confused with Miami University—where he held a range of fundraising roles spanning telefund, annual giving, young alumni and student philanthropy, and regional development.
 In 2016, he moved to Cincinnati to join the University of Cincinnati Foundation, where he supported UC Health and the UC College of Medicine in various capacities.
 Since joining The Christ Hospital Foundation in 2022, he has focused on fostering impactful philanthropic partnerships that elevate healthcare in the region.